felipelincoln/albion-blackmarket-arbitrage/README.md

 ## Installing

-Download the [latest release](https://github.com/felipelincoln/albion-blackmarket-comparison/releases), unzip and run:
+Download the [latest release](https://github.com/felipelincoln/albion-blackmarket-comparison/releases) and unzip it.

+## Running

+Once you are in the blackmarket-comparison folder, run:
 ``
 python3 py/retriever.py items/<file> <city>
 ``